Klonopin Symptoms And Warning Signs

 Recognizing Klonopin Risk Factors And Warning Signs

-Some people are more susceptible to developing a substance use disorder with Klonopin than others.
+Some people are more susceptible to developing a substance use disorder (SUD) with Klonopin than others.
 They have risk factors that make their misuse more likely to turn into addiction.
 Knowing how the risk factors apply to you or a loved one is essential in preventing and assessing addiction.

 Risk factors do not guarantee addiction, but the more you have, the more vulnerable you become.
 Below are several risk factors that may influence your susceptibility to Klonopin misuse: